 4. Transactional Intent

-Transactional intent, or intent to buy, is when the searcher looks for a place to conduct a transaction – purchase a product, hire a service, exchange funds – hence the term, transactional.
+Transactional intent, or intent to buy, is when the searcher looks for a place to conduct a transaction – purchase a product, hire a service, or exchange funds – hence the term, transactional.

 transactional_intent_query